mongodb/terraform-provider-mongodbatlas/README.md

 Note: Additional guidelines for this Provider may be added in a future CONTRIBUTING file.

-If you submit issues on GitHub, they are intended to be related to bugs or feature requests with provider codebase.
+If you submit issues on GitHub, they are intended to be related to bugs with provider codebase.
 See https://www.terraform.io/docs/extend/community/index.html for a list of community resources to ask questions about Terraform.

 Thanks
 ---------------------------